Garvdudy/IBM-Capstone-Project/README.md

 ## Key Learnings
 - Gained **hands-on experience** in the **end-to-end data analytics workflow** — from raw data cleaning to dashboard storytelling.
-- Improved my ability to use **Python, Excel, and IBM Cognos Analytics** to deliver clear, insight-driven visualizations.
+- Improved my ability to use **Excel, and IBM Cognos Analytics** to deliver clear, insight-driven visualizations.
 - Learned how to **structure analytical reports** that connect technical data with business insights.
 - Developed strong **data interpretation and presentation** skills — turning survey data into a meaningful story.